 To start, you are going to need a ranch dressing to infuse.

-While you can easily infuse a store-bought dressing, I would love for you to try out my super simple, delicious, and healthy homemade ranch dressing recipe.
+While you can easily infuse a store-bought dressing, I would love for you to try out my super simple, delicious, homemade ranch dressing recipe.

-This recipe is a much better preservative-packed store-bought ranch, and I’m excited to say it has been featured in my new Clean Eating Meal Prep Cookbook.
+This recipe much fresher tasting than store-bought ranch, and I’m excited to say it has been featured in my new Clean Eating Meal Prep Cookbook.

-My homemade ranch is made with wholesome, delicious ingredients that are actually good for you.
+My homemade ranch is made with wholesome, delicious ingredients that taste amazing when combined with your choice of cannabis.

 Dairy-Free Cannabis Ranch Dressing

-If you are looking for a dairy-free option, substituting full-fat greek yogurt for a plant-based yogurt is totally doable in this recipe.
+If you are looking for a dairy-free option, substituting full-fat greek yogurt for a plant-based yogurt is very easy to do in this recipe.

 There are many types of delicious dairy-free yogurts made from almonds, cashews, and oats available at the grocery store, but my favorite is this easy 2-ingredient homemade coconut milk yogurt.

 Choose Your Cannabis Infusion Option

-Now that you have your ranch dressing, there are many different ways to infuse it.
+Now that you have your ranch dressing, homemade or store-bought, there are many different ways to infuse it.

 Here we will cover how to make cannabis-infused ranch with:

 Decarbed Cannabis Flower

 Before incorporating cannabis as an ingredient, it’s important to understand that it first needs to undergo the process of decarboxylation.

-This process must occur during the cooking process to experience the activated benefits of THC or CBD.
+This process must occur in order for you to experience the benefits of activated THC or CBD.

-However, they do not naturally contain large amounts of active THC or CBD, the two most popular cannabinoids people typically expect to ingest when eating cannabis.
+However, raw cannabis plants do not naturally contain large amounts of active THC or CBD, the two most popular cannabinoids people typically expect to ingest when eating cannabis.

-To experience the benefits of activated THC or CBD, your cannabis flower must first undergo a process called decarboxylation first.
+To experience the benefits of activated THC or CBD, the cannabis flower must undergo a process called decarboxylation first.